Linaro/linaro-astro/src/content/pages/connect-about.md

   - row: container_row
     no_border: true
     styles:
-      inner: justify-around border-2 border-[#6B6B6B] rounded-3xl px-8 w-3/4 mx-auto mb-16
+      inner: justify-around border-2 border-[#6B6B6B] rounded-3xl w-3/5 mx-auto mb-16 px-8 py-8
     sections:
-      - component: title
+      - component: connect_content
-        title_content:
+        title: |
-          text: How to get from Lisbon Airport to the Corinthia Lisbon Hotel
+          How to get from Lisbon Airport to the

-          size: h2
-        style: text-center mx-auto
-      - component: text
+          Corinthia Lisbon Hotel
         text_content: |
           1. <span class="text-linaro-yellow">Metro</span>
               - Route: Take the Red Line (Linha Vermelha) from the airport station to Saldanha station.
               - Transfer: At Saldanha, switch to the Yellow Line (Linha Amarela) heading towards Rato and get off at Sete Rios station, which is a short walk from the Corinthia Lisbon.
               - Time: Approximately 25-30 minutes.
               - Cost: Around €1.50 per person, plus €0.50 for the Viva Viagem card (if you don't already have one).
           2. <span class="text-linaro-yellow">Taxi or Rideshare (Uber, Bolt)</span>
               - Route: Direct from the airport to the Corinthia Lisbon Hotel.
               - Time: Approximately 15–20 minutes, depending on traffic.
               - Cost: Around €10–€15.
           3. <span class="text-linaro-yellow">Aerobus</span>
               - Route: Take the Aerobus Line 2 (financial center route) from the airport and get off at the Sete Rios stop, close to the Corinthia Hotel.
               - Time: About 25–30 minutes.
               - Cost: Around €4 per person.
           4. <span class="text-linaro-yellow">Private Airport Transfer</span>
               - Book a private transfer for a direct and comfortable ride, especially if you have a lot of luggage.
               - Cost: Typically €20–€30 depending on the provider.
-        style: columns-2
+        styles:
+          title: text-center mx-32 text-3xl font-light
+          description: m-8
+          content: items-center columns-2 gap-12 mx-8
   - row: container_row
     animation: none
     styles: